 The third and final portion of the Ohio Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

-AdaptiBar prepares students for the MBE portion of the Ohio bar examination.
+AdaptiBar prepares students for the MBE portion of the Ohio Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
-During the MBE, students analyze fact situations or act as advocates.
+During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

 For more information on the Ohio Bar Exam, visit the official Ohio Bar Examination site.

 Interested in Ohio Bar Exam pass rates?
 We've collected the Ohio Bar Exam statistics dating back to 2002: Ohio Bar Exam Results